Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter8.md

 Every HTML element available in the DOM has an interface exposing a certain number of properties and methods.
 When in doubt about what method to use head over the excellent docs at [MDN](https://developer.mozilla.org/en-US/).
 Most common methods for manipulating the DOM are `document.createElement()` for creating a new HTML element, `document.createTextNode()` for creating text nodes inside the DOM.
 Last but not least there is `.appendChild()` for appending your new HTML element or a text node to an existing element.

 While it is nice to have a good knowledge of the native API these days modern front-end libraries offer unquestionable benefits.
 It is indeed feasible to build a large JavaScript application with "vanilla" JavaScript.
 But sometimes Angular, React, Vue can help a lot.
 Sticking with just JavaScript for simpler prototypes and small to medium apps can be a wise move too.

+### Sharpen up your JavaScript skills

+- What is the difference between `window` and DOM?
+- Name at least 3 useful methods for manipulating tables with JavaScript
+- Given a JavaScript object how can I extract every key from it?